Information for non-Ukrainian citizens fleeing from Ukraine

 This leaflet has useful information for you if you don’t have Ukrainian nationality, but you lived in Ukraine and you had to leave Ukraine because of the war.

-In any of these cases, please read the general leaflet: https://helsinki.hu/en/ukr/
+In any of these cases, please read our other leaflets: https://helsinki.hu/en/ukr/

 Yes, you can, if you are arriving directly from Ukraine.
 You can enter even if you do not have the necessary documents (like a passport).
 If you want to enter from any other country, the general rules apply.
 This means that if people from your country usually need a visa to enter the “Schengen Area”, you will need a visa to enter Hungary.

 Yes.
 If you asked for refugee status in Ukraine, but have not yet received refugee status there, you can enter Hungary (see Question 1).
-We recommend you to contact the Hungarian Helsinki Committee for free legal assistance as soon as possible.
+We recommend you to contact the Hungarian Helsinki Committee for free legal assistance by writing to email@example.com as soon as possible.

-- I am stateless.
+I am stateless (not recognized as a citizen of any country).
 Can I enter Hungary?

 Yes (see Question 1).
-If you are stateless, you can also ask for stateless status in Hungary.
+If you were recognized as a stateless person in Ukraine, you can ask for temporary protection.
+Please read this information leaflet if that is the case: https://helsinki.hu/en/information-ukraine-stateless-recognized-refugees/.
+If you have not been recognized as a stateless person, you can also ask for stateless status in Hungary.
 Contact the Hungarian Helsinki Committee for free legal assistance as soon as possible.
 See more information about this procedure in our leaflet for stateless persons: https://bit.ly/3L3nYWc.

 If you do not have a place to stay or sleep, you can get help from the Hungarian authorities.
 Tell this to the immigration officer who issues your temporary residence permit.
 The immigration authority will find a place where you can stay/sleep.